 You may have an interest only mortgage and feel that your investment vehicle isn't going to cover your mortgage and so need to change to a repayment mortgage.

-If you’re thinking about remortgaging, comparing all the financial details and thinking about the costs that remortgaging might incur should help you get to the right decision.
+If you’re thinking about remortgaging, comparing all the financial details and thinking about the costs that remortgaging might include should help you get to the right decision.

 Your existing mortgage